Infineon/micropython/docs/psoc6/quickref.rst

 Timers
 ------

-This port supports hardware timers, which can be used for timing related applications.
+This port supports hardware timers, which can be used for timing-related applications.

 Use the :mod:`machine.Timer` class::